Purdue Summer SURF Program

 If you have any questions, please contact the SURF office:

-Purdue University was founded in 1869, and is one of the nation's leading research institutions with a student population of 40,000 during the academic year.
-While fewer students are enrolled in classes during the summer, many undergraduates stay on campus to learn new skills and apply classroom knowledge to solve research problems in laboratories across campus.
+Purdue University was founded in 1869 and is celebrating a 150 years of Giant Leaps!
+Purdue is one of the nation's leading research institutions with a student population of more than 40,000 on the main campus.
+During the summer months, many undergraduates stay on campus to gain new skills and apply classroom knowledge to solve research problems in laboratories across campus.
 By working closely with other creative and innovative people, students explore, discover, and transform ideas into reality.

 Learn more about life in the Greater Lafayette community.